c0pperdragon/ZX-Spectrum-Component-Video/README.md

 The exact locations may differ with board revision.
 You may have to probe around with a multimeter to find a conventiently located via for each signal.
 In the case that you can not find any accessible VIA, you can also solder your wire directly to the RAM chip (but only as last ressort).

-## Configuration switches

-You can switch to 576p (enhanced definition TV - double vertical resolution) by grounding the pin J10.
-Likewise you can switch to RGsB output by grounding pin J3.
-Both can be either be done with a jumper (permenant setting) or an optional external switch.
-You can do that in whatever way you like - maybe there is even a solution that does not require to do modify the case.